Promoting fair play and creativity

 Similar to physical exercise, practicing arts brings multiple benefits for children’s individual development and well-being.
 Learning to create something with their own ideas not only increases creativity but also aesthetical appreciation and the ability to see things in different ways or from different perspectives.
 It encourages children to gain inventiveness by expressing themselves and taking decisions on creating art.
 There are many more benefits, such as, painting and drawing provides opportunities to develop fine motor skills to young kids.

 Our daycare centre curriculum includes handicraft training, which teaches the children to create small and simple things out of e.g. plastic or recycle material.
-Once a week two artists are visiting each of our day care centers to teach the kids professional painting and drawing.
 This program not only shows that the children are ecperiencing a good distraction from their difficult daily lives but also many children demonstrate great talents and ambitions.